Omicron-Fluor/MCPoly/README.md

 ## Overview
 `MCPoly` is a Python library to make some steps of computational chemistry easier.
 It includes some functions of drawing molecule structures, creating proper .xyz , .inp , .mol and .data file, which specialised for using ORCA and LAMMPS, and some functions for researching the mechanical property of some polymers.

-## Updated in v0.4.0 (29.05.23)
+## Updated in v0.4.1 (29.05.23)
-BIG UPDATE: Molecule Designer GUI is included in this package.
+1. BIG UPDATE: Molecule Designer GUI is included in this package.
 You can now use it to draw molecule with 3D view at the same time.
 <img src="https://github.com/Omicron-Fluor/MCPoly/blob/main/reference/moldraw_gui.png">
+2. Add 'chain' in 'lmpset' package.
+You can now use it to convert periodic polymer structure input data now.

 ## Updated in v0.3.0 (19.05.23)
 1. BIG UPDATE: Now status package can be used to see energy and gibbs free energy by .energy and .gibbs.